Mega500201/UCS-Wiki/README.md

 @Mega500201 Creating this Wiki

-@PiwnicaUwU Updating and helping contribuilding this Wiki
+@PiwnicaUwU Updating and helping Contributing this Wiki

 @FoxWorm For creating all of the Plugins and helping us to create this Wiki